Mellor Hall: Architecture

 The main hall was completed in 1688 according to Nicholas Pevsner, and the adjoining farmhouse is dated "IC 1691".
 It is built of grey ashlar, with a graduated stone slate roof.
 The hall is a 2-storey building, with seven bays on each floor, and a central door displaying a coat of arms and a steep broken swan-neck pediment.
 Six of the ground floor windows are fitted with light ogee mullion and transom windows, with marginal glazing bars and keystones, and all of the seven first floor windows are sash windows with marginal glazing bars, cyma-moulded surrounds and keystones.
 On the rear is a wing, with a hipped roof and quoins, mullion and transom windows; the two storey farmhouse extends from this wing, with three bays on each floor, and a central chimney stack.
 The interior is described as having a "massive hearth with segmental keystone arch."

+Associated buildings

 Three nearby buildings associated with the hall are listed at Grade II: an outbuilding that once included labourers' accommodation, a former barn and shippon, and a sundial.